bitrise-io/bitrise/README.md

 Run your Bitrise automation workflows with this CLI tool on your own development device, and on your Continuous Integration tool / service.

-**Public Beta:** this repository is still under active development, frequent changes are expected, but we we don't plan to introduce breaking changes, unless really necessary. **Feedback is greatly appreciated!**

 *Part of the Bitrise Continuous Integration, Delivery and Automations Stack, with [stepman](https://github.com/bitrise-io/stepman) and [envman](https://github.com/bitrise-io/envman).*